iblai/ibl-edx-third-party-auth-app/README.md

 - Change `Access Type` to `confidential`
 - Enter `https://edx.subdomain.com/auth/complete/keycloak/*` in the `Valid Redirect URI's` field
     - `edx.subdomain.com` corresponds to which edx subdomain this realm will be associated with
-- Expand `Fin Grain OpenID Connect Configuration`
+- Expand `Fine Grain OpenID Connect Configuration`
     - Change `User Info Signed Response Algorithm` to `RS256`
-    - Change Request Object Signature Algorithm` to `RS256`
+    - Change `Request Object Signature Algorithm` to `RS256`
     - Select `Save`
 - Click `Mappers` at the top
 - Click `Add Builtin` in the upper right